-Experts define the difference between having an anxiety disorder and normal anxiety as whether you’re emotions are causing you a lot of suffering and dysfunction.
+Experts define the difference between having an anxiety disorder and normal anxiety as whether your emotions are causing you a lot of suffering and dysfunction.
 In other words, it’s a problem when it interferes with and disrupts your life.

 This can manifest in a number of ways, for example, trouble sleeping, muscle tension, chronic indigestion, self-consciousness, and over worrying.

 If you live in the 21st century and in the Western world, it’s likely you’re familiar with most if not all of these.

 But there’s also another type of anxiety that, rather than being more general and affecting many areas of your life, is attached to one specific situation or thing.
 Most people know when they have a phobia — they know that needles, spiders, or small spaces terrify them.
 But with irrational fears, someone can have one and be none the wiser.
 Their ideas can be masked by layers of false guises like ignorance or faulty knowledge.

 Anxiety is the most common reason people decide not to have Laser Eye Surgery.
 And nine times out of ten this is due to an irrational fear of the procedure.
 You may think it seems perfectly rational to be a little nervous about having surgery on your eyes, and of course, you’re right.
 But when your nerves are so extreme they prevent you from undergoing what is an incredibly short, safe, and effective procedure to achieve greater vision and significantly improve your life, that’s when you know there may be a problem.

 Luckily there’s a simple solution.
 Rather than needing to undergo hours of therapy, most people just need to reassess the ideas they have about Laser Eye Surgery.